mengyuchi/open-geo-tutorial/README.md

 <span xmlns:dct="http://purl.org/dc/terms/" property="dct:title"></a>

 Tutorial of basic remote sensing and GIS methodologies using modern open source software in Python (rasterio, shapely, GeoPandas, folium, etc).
-Notebooks cover raster processing, vector analysis, and a workflow to perform image classification using machine learning classifiers in `scikit-learn`:
+Notebooks cover raster processing, vector analysis, cloud-based tools like Google Earth Engine, a workflow to perform image classification using machine learning classifiers in `scikit-learn`, and an introduction to handling large array datasets with `xarray`:

 This repo can be run entirely in the cloud with no manual setup via Binder by clicking this badge:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/patrickcgray/open-geo-tutorial/master?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252Fpatrickcgray%252Fopen-geo-tutorial%26urlpath%3Dlab%252Ftree%252Fopen-geo-tutorial%252F%26branch%3Dmaster)

+# Repo Structure

 All chapters are available as jupyter notebooks in the `notebooks/` directory or viewable via a normal web browser in HTML: